underhillanna/PhotosynQ-Documentation/tutorials/_data_collection.md

 ### Taking Quality Measurements

-Once you have selected the project that you want to contribute measurements to, you can start taking quality measurements by following these steps:
+Once you have selected the Project that you want to contribute measurements to, you can start taking quality measurements by following these steps:

-1. Before clamping the leaf, answer all of the questions listed in the project
+1. Before clamping the leaf, answer all of the questions listed in the Project
 2. Select **measure.**
 3. Clamp the leaf using the **Best Measurement Practices** listed below.
 The MultispeQ measures the leaf in its natural state.
 This means that changing the state of the leaf to take a measurement can affect your results!
 4. The protocol will take ~15 seconds to complete.
 Once the measurement is complete, confirm that the measurement quality is good.